ScoutmasterBucky/ScoutmasterBucky/site/other-awards/50-miler/index.md

 <div class="Ta(c) Pt(1em)--s">

 ![50-Miler]({{imageSmb}})
-**Note:** *The 50-Miler award is available as a decal or in either a cloth or leather patch.
-It is NOT worn on the uniform or sash, but may be attached to equipment, jackets, backpacks, patch vests, or blankets.*
+<p>**Note:** *The 50-Miler award is available as a decal or in either a cloth or leather patch.
+It is NOT worn on the uniform or sash, but may be attached to equipment, jackets, backpacks, patch vests, or blankets.*</p>
 </div>

 <div>